Home > Pregnancy > Baby Development > 18 Weeks Pregnant

 If you need to stand for long periods at work, try these tips to keep you as comfortable as possible:

 Just because you’re pregnant, it doesn’t mean you have to wear a tent!
-There’s a wide range of maternity clothes available in stores and by mail order.
+There’s a wide range of maternity clothes available in stores and online.
 Don’t rush out and buy too many outfits at this stage though.
 You’ve still got some growing to do, and you can’t predict how that growing will go!